-In March 2020, The World Health Organization declared the COVID-19 infectious disease as a pandemic.
+In March 2020, the World Health Organization declared the COVID-19 infectious disease as a pandemic.
 The first COVID-19 disease was reported to have been transmitted to humans during late 2019, and has spread globally over the course of 2020.
 In line with this, the Philippine Government has taken measures to contain the spread of the virus through varying degrees of community quarantine.
 This includes travel restrictions, social distancing measures, and suspension of operations of non-essential businesses.
-As of date of this Prospectus, Metro Manila is under General Community Quarantine - Alert Level 2 ("GCQ").
+On December 2021, Metro Manila was placed under General Community Quarantine - Alert Level 2 ("GCQ").
 The level of community quarantine for every area has no assurance and may be made more stringent or more relaxed.
 This continues to challenge the Philippines as mobility and commercial activities are restricted.